 | |

-● To develop a sexual harassment policy which expressly outlaws sexual harassment and to notify, publish and circulate it visibly.
+sexual harassment and to notify, publish and

-● Encourage awareness raising through trainings, seminars, posters, memos, etc.
+● Encourage awareness raising through trainings,

-● Treat sexual harassment as a disciplinary offence and amend service rules to incorporate this.
+● Treat sexual harassment as a disciplinary

 |